kokeshing/Quick-copy-snippet/README.md

 # WIP

 Can not hook rendering by using virtual DOM operation.
-So, if you use this on using virtual DOM operation, reload page.
+So, if you use this on using virtual DOM operation, reload the page.